henri/spb/README_INDEX.md

 # 🏖️ Welcome to SPB
 [Harness the power](https://github.com/henri/spb/blob/main/README.md#shield-privacy) of [isolated web sessions](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) with SPB.
 Every time you run [```spb```](https://github.com/henri/spb#fish-shell-wrappers) a new browser instance ([Brave](https://brave.com/) is the default) will be spawned within a [screen](https://www.gnu.org/software/screen/) session.
 When you close the browser, [SPB will delete all <b>web</b> data](https://github.com/henri/spb/blob/main/README.md#shield-privacy) related to that browser session.

 SPB is tightly connected with the [FISH](https://fishshell.com/) shell (hence all the ocean references).
-When you install SPB a number of [fish functions](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) will be automatically setup to assist you with diving into the web from the comfort of your terminal.
+When you install SPB a number of [fish functions](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) will be automatically setup to assist you with accessing the web from the comfort of your terminal.

 The built-in [templating](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) sub-system provides a layer of control over reserach, testing, development, day to day web browsing and more.
 SPB allows the creation, editing and loading of browser templates.
 Ready for fast setup of your custom isolated browser enviroments - dive in the water is fine!